-The convolutional neural networks (CNNs) have showed superior performance in different domains including computer vision, natural language processing, speech synthesis, etc [12].
+The convolutional neural networks (CNNs) have showed superior performance in different domains including computer vision, natural language processing, speech synthesis, etc [3].
 One main advantage of CNNs is its proven capabilities in processing raw data.
 This advantage eliminates the burdens of data pre-processing.
 Inspired by this, we propose a CNN-based approach for AMC in IEEE 802.11ax.
-While all the work in the literature treated the problem as multiclass classification [13], this is the first work to tackle the problem as a multi-label multi-class classification.
-In this case, each channel realization can belongs to more than one class which means that a packet is successfully transmitted via this channel with more than one TM configurations.